bigcommerce/dev-docs/docs/api-docs/headless/products.md

 ### Cache the catalog

 It is best practice to cache product details in a database to improve performance and increase operational efficiency.
-Caching product information will allow you to implement search functionality and enable you to control the information displayed to the customers.
+Caching product information will allow you to implement search functionality and control the information displayed to the customers.

 ## Next steps